Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The Target Test Prep GRE course has a lot to offer.
 From its 40 high-yield learning modules, to 5 official GRE practice exams, to hundreds of video-based problem solutions, there’s just a lot to like.

-While I wasn’t thrilled about there being no prep books or live classes, and found the videos to be a little dry at times, the TTP course still really packs a punch.
+While I wasn’t thrilled about there being no prep books, and found the videos to be a little dry at times, the TTP course still really packs a punch.
 I love their smart, adaptive tech and streamlined lessons with built-in drills and example problems.

 Overall, it’s an impressive GRE prep course.
 At its reasonable price point, I wouldn’t hesitate to go with TTP if you need a serious boost to your baseline score.